PranjalKumar09/Servlet-JSP-JDBC/Java-Core/05-collections.md

 - If an object's field is `null`, it conventionally contributes `0` to the hash code.

 #### **What is a Hash Code?**
->- By convention, if an object's field is `null`, it contributes `0` to the hash code computation.
 - A hash code is an integer uniquely identifying an object, calculated using the `hashCode()` method (inherited from the `Object` class).
 - In collections, **if two objects are equal, their hash codes must also be equal**.